London — Nice.

 Nice is where London's private fleet spends its weekends.
 Aircraft drop passengers on the coast and turn for home empty; on Sundays the pattern reverses.
 Operators sell those repositioning flights at a discount rather than fly an empty cabin.

-Supply peaks May to September — the Grand Prix, the film festival, the summer season — and thins in winter without stopping.
+Supply peaks May to September, from the film festival and the Grand Prix into the summer season, and thins in winter without stopping.
 The seats appear with days of notice and go quickly.
-That is why the alert, not a listings page, is the product.
+That is why the product is an alert rather than a listings page.

 The rules of the game.